 Termites are born with distinct roles for the various castes within the colony in order to ensure a colony’s survival and success.
-There are three castes, or levels, of termite society—workers, soldiers and alates.
-Alates, often referred to as swarmers, are winged termites that are responsible for the expansion of the colony.
+There are three castes, or levels, of termite society: workers, soldiers and alates.

-Alates are the only termites in the colony that have wings and are able to reproduce.
-They are either males or females that are ¼ to ½ of an inch long with pale brown or grey wings, depending on the species of termite.
+They are either males or females that are 1/4 to 1/2 of an inch long with pale brown or grey wings, depending on the species of termite.
 Subterranean termites typically have two prominent veins in their wings, while drywood often have three or more.

 Swarming Termite Alates

 Alates are only produced when a colony reaches a certain size, maturity, and is able to expand.
 The alate nymphs are kept near the soil surface and are nourished by worker and soldier termites.
 When conditions are right, the hundreds – sometimes thousands—of alates from colonies around the area take flight to pair off with each other, allowing the species to remain diverse.
 This process is known as swarming, and may occur over several days .
 Once a couple is formed and the two have successfully mated, the female will seek out a new location to start their colony.
 Alates lose their wings once they have coupled off, and the process of building a colony begins.